Survey and Detection Program

 Regionalization provides for the certification of plants and plant products on a regional basis.
 This regional approach allows for the establishment of pest-free areas.

-Christmas Tree Lot MapDuring the 2022 season, NDA inspected 59 Christmas trees dealer locations in 12 counties across the state.
+Christmas Tree Lot MapDuring the 2024 season, NDA inspected 67 Christmas tree dealer locations in 21 counties across the state.
 Inspections occurred in November and December to verify compliance with the federal Spongy Moth and Sudden Oak Death quarantines.
 Inspectors confirm compliance through paperwork review and physical inspection of the trees to help prevent the introduction of plant pests.
-One Withdrawal-From-Distribution Order issued for 11 wreaths that harbored live pests not known to occur in Nebraska.
+Three Withdrawal-From-Distribution Orders were issued in 2024.

-In December 2020, the USDA officially deregulated EAB and has lifted the federal quarantine.
-NDA has no plans to enact a state quarantine for EAB but will continue to inspect nursery stock for insect and disease problems, including EAB.
+The USDA officially deregulated EAB and has lifted the federal quarantine in 2021.
+NDA has no plans to enact a state quarantine for EAB but has continued to inspect nursery stock for insect and disease problems, including EAB.
 NDA will continue to work to educate the nursery industry about this potential threat to ash trees in Nebraska, through outreach programs.
 NDA has developed EAB outreach materials, which continue to be distributed at various industry meetings and conferences, and are also available on the NDA web site.

 Firewood MapNDA inspectors inspect firewood dealers across the state to confirm compliance with state and federal quarantines that regulate the movement of firewood.
-A total of 67 firewood dealers in 15 counties were inspected to verify compliance with the federal Spongy Moth and Asian Longhorned Beetle quarantines, and the Nebraska Thousand Cankers Disease of Walnut quarantine.
+A total of 92 firewood dealers in 40 counties were inspected to verify compliance with federal Spongy Moth quarantine, Asian Longhorned Beetle quarantine, and the Nebraska Thousand Cankers Disease of Walnut quarantine.
 While some of the wood was of Nebraska origin, wood was also found to have originated in other states, including Colorado, Illinois, Iowa, Michigan, Tennessee, and Wisconsin.
-Two Withdrawal-From-Distribution Orders were issued for 75 and 180 bundles of firewood where origin was unknown.
-They were later released for sale after proper documentation was provided.
+Four withdrawal-From-Distribution Orders were issued in 2024.
+However, these orders were lifted after origins of the firewood in question were confirmed with the firewood broker and USDA.

 Outreach is also part of this effort.
 For more information, please see the Education and Outreach Events section.

-Spongy Moth MapA total of 535 spongy moth (formerly gypsy moth) traps were set in 2022.
-Traps were set in 42 counties across the state.
-One trap in Douglas county and one trap in Keith county were positive.
-ID confirmed through USDA diagnostic testing.
+Spongy Moth MapA total of 751 spongy moth (formerly gypsy moth) traps were set in 2024.
+Traps were set in 65 counties across the state.
+One trap in Washington county and one trap in Jefferson county were positive in 2023.
+Delimiting surveys were conducted in these areas in 2024 to determine if these areas were not infested, and that only individual male spongy moths were found in those instances.

-In 2023, delimiting surveys for positive finds will take place in Douglas, Keith, Lancaster, and Washington counties.
+In 2025, delimiting surveys for positive finds will take place in Sarpy, Jefferson, and Washington counties.
 These surveys will help NDA determine the status of spongy moth in Nebraska.

-Japanese Beetle MapIn 2022, a total of 140 JB traps (132 detection and 8 certification traps) were set in 35 counties across the state.
+Japanese Beetle MapIn 2024, a total of 33 JB traps (27 detection and 6 certification traps) were set in 9 counties across the state.
 Traps are located at airports, state parks, special quarantine compliance areas, and nurseries.
 Nursery stock distributors in non-infested counties that import balled and burlapped nursery stock are considered high-risk sites and, therefore, trapped individually.
-The traps were in place April-December 2022.
-A total of 28 traps were positive, in 13 counties.
+The traps were in place April-November 2023.
+A total of 9 traps were positive, in 6 counties.

 JPBDistribution

-Karnal Bunt MapKarnal Bunt sampling occurred in July 2022.
-A total of 30, four-pound wheat samples were pulled in 20 counties, based on the 2021 National Karnal Bunt Survey Protocol.
+Karnal Bunt MapKarnal Bunt sampling occurred in July 2024.
+A total of 24, four-pound wheat samples were pulled in 12 counties, based on the 2024 National Karnal Bunt Survey Protocol.
 All samples were sent to the National Karnal Bunt Lab in Phoenix, Arizona, for analysis.
-All samples tested negative for Karnal Bunt.
+NDA is currently waiting on the results of Karnal Bunt presence testing.

-Potato Cyst Nematode MapNDA participated in the National PCN survey from October through November 2022.
-2,202 – 5-pound soil samples were collected, from 6 counties.
-Samples were sent to the USDA Idaho Falls PCN laboratory for processing to determine the presence or absence of (Globodera pallida and Globodera rostochiensis).
-Results for 2022 survey are pending.
+Potato Cyst Nematode MapNDA participated in the National PCN survey from October through November 2024.
+2,387 – 5-pound soil samples were collected, from 7 counties.
+Samples were sent to the USDA Idaho Falls PCN laboratory for processing to determine the presence or absence of Pale and Golden Cyst Nematodes (Globodera pallida and Globodera rostochiensis).
+Results for 2024 survey are pending.

-Seed Potato Compliance MapDuring early spring of 2022, NDA inspectors conducted compliance inspections at 63 seed potato dealer locations in 19 counties.
+Seed Potato Compliance MapDuring early spring of 2024, NDA inspectors conducted compliance inspections at 101 seed potato dealer locations in 30 counties.
 These inspections were to confirm compliance with Nebraska’s Columbia Root Knot Quarantine, and the Federal Potato Cyst Nematode quarantine.
-Three violations were found.
+In 2024, NDA inspectors restricted and witnessed the destruction of seed potato packages at 15 retailers that were in violation of Nebraska’s quarantine policy.

-Spotted Lanternfly MapFrom April-December 2022, NDA conducted 61 visual surveys in 16 counties across Nebraska for SLF and Tree of Heaven (ToH), the preferred host of adult SLF.
+Spotted Lanternfly MapFrom May – December 2024, NDA conducted 77 visual surveys in 28 counties across Nebraska for SLF and Tree of Heaven (ToH), the preferred host of adult SLF.
 Visual surveys were conducted to determine the presence of SLF or ToH at nurseries, urban greenspaces, roadways, and forested areas across the state.
 These surveys will be used to record high-risk areas for introduction and establishment of SLF in Nebraska.
-A total of 30 of the 61 locations surveyed had ToH present.
+A total of 70 of the 77 locations surveyed had ToH present.
 SLF was not detected at any location surveyed this year.

 If you think you’ve found a Spotted Lanternfly, take pictures or collect a specimen, and report your suspicions to the NDA Entomology Program at 402-471-2351 or email us at agr.plant@nebraska.gov.